Image excerpted from A Nice Cup of Tea by Roe LiBretto

-"The grandfather of someone at my office became so upset at the anti-communist remarks of the politicians running for mayor that he had a heart attack.
+"The grandfather of someone at my office became so upset at the anti-communist remarks of the politicians running for mayor, he had a heart attack.
 He would stand up and rant at the television every time some hack from Kiev said something bad about the old government.
 His doctor has confined him to an asylum until after the elections when he can return home.
 The old man is not allowed any news of the election.
 Such is our times," Vanko continued, then wished he had kept silent.

 Nobody else spoke up.
 Most looked down at the floor.
 Vlad yakked and yakked about nothing.

 "Could be mafia, could be Kiev, could be Moscow," he offered at one point.
 "We ordinary people will never know.
 Me, I just drink my vodka and have a good time."

 Eventually—it seemed like forever—the van pulled up in an empty parking lot.
 It was the National Park, a bleak peninsula of treeless dunes on the Black Sea.
 The group piled out and stood shivering in the cold wind.
 The driver and the thug remained in the van, not even looking at them.

 The sun had risen but remained hidden behind grey clouds.
 A few spikes of pink rose from the horizon.

 Vanko was deeply tired.
 He had lain in bed thinking of death.
 It was good to be alive, but if he died, he would accept it.
 Life in Ukraine was so unsettled, he never knew what was happening.
 Never married, afraid of women if the truth be told; his apartment was sparsely furnished, white.
 He didn't even put a picture on the white walls.
 In his 40s, he dreaded every day.
 The engineer had nothing but work, though he was proud of the ships he helped designed, the ships traveling the Black Sea.